Purpose & Legislative Principles

-New Mexico faces serious challenges in meeting the long-term care needs of elderly and/or disabled residents who require an adequate and stable supply of caring and well-trained caregivers.
-Direct caregivers are paraprofessional workers who provide care to New Mexico’s aging and disabled populations and work as personal care assistants, home care aides, home health aides and certified nursing assistants (CNAs).
-They work in diverse settings, including private homes, adult day centers, assisted living residences and other residential care settings, and nursing homes.
+New Mexico faces serious challenges in meeting the long-term care needs of elderly and/or disabled residents, who require an adequate and stable supply of caring and well-trained caregivers.
+Direct caregivers are paraprofessional workers who provide care to New Mexico’s aging and disabled populations and work as personal care assistants, home care aides, home health aides, and certified nursing assistants (CNAs).
+They work in diverse settings, including private homes, adult day centers, assisted living or other care residences, and nursing homes.

 This is a workforce in crisis: because of poor job quality, high demand, and high turnover, home care employers in the state will need to fill a projected 66,300 home care jobs from 2018 to 2028.
 Wages and compensation are a significant contributor to workforce instability.
 Home care workers in New Mexico earn a median hourly wage of $10.39, their median annual earnings are $12,800, and 66 percent live in low-income households (PHI with NM Caregivers Coalition, Essential Jobs, Essential Care, 2021).

-Quality of care is compromised since employers are unable to meet the need for high-quality services to those who are elderly and/or disabled.
+Quality of care is compromised since employers are unable to meet the need for high-quality services for those who are elderly and/or disabled.

 Through funding from the Developmental Disabilities Planning Council, the New Mexico Caregivers Coalition was formed to advocate for and provide training to caregivers.
-We provide the space and opportunity for family and professional caregivers to define and advocate on topics of importance to them – be it higher wages, better benefits and workplace supports, recognition, professional networking or training/education needed for advancing their own development and that of the field.
-NMCC has attracted over 4,500 agencies and individuals to its cause of enhancing and promoting the professionalism and image of direct caregivers, supporting their professional development and workplace issues through networking, advocacy, and educational and job advancement.
+NMCC is a platform where family and professional caregivers can advocate for issues that matter to them, such as better pay, benefits, and workplace conditions, recognition, networking, and professional development.
+We’ve already brought together over 4,500 agencies and individuals who share our goal of improving the professionalism and reputation of direct caregivers and supporting their growth and well-being through networking, advocacy, education, and career advancement.

 • Empower caregivers to deliver competent, compassionate, person-centered care;